mlliarm/mlliarm.github.io/README.md

 ## Data Engineer @ Webhelp ES

 - A physics graduate (BSc) with postgraduate studies in Computational Mathematics and A.I.
 (MSc).
 My MSc thesis was an emperic study on Active Machine learning (AML), using JCLAL library and python3.
-I hate it.

 - I think that modern ML is just glorified stastistics applied on modern computer hardware.